deivid-rodriguez/byebug/README.md

 Byebug automatically lists 10 lines of code centered around the current line everytime it is stopped.
 The current line is marked with `=>`, so the range byebug would like to show is [-1..8].
-However since there aren't 5 lines before the current line, the range is moved ``up'' so we can actually display 10 lines of code.
+However since there aren't 5 lines before the current line, the range is moved _up_ so we can actually display 10 lines of code.

 Now let us step through the program.